msvrtan/msvrtan.github.io/about.md

 permalink: /about-me/
 ---

-A 15 year veteran of PHP development, from being a one mand band web developer, via focusing on PHP development in a team environment to being a technical analyst.
+A 17 year veteran of PHP development, from being a one mand band web developer, via focusing on PHP development in a team environment to being a technical analyst.
 While focusing more on technical requirements of projects then how apps behave or look, I found opportunity to build/maintain/develop multiple large scale PHP projects.
 I founded [ZgPHP][zgphp], PHP user group based in Zagreb and [WebCamp Zagreb][wczg], a language agnostic web development conference held in Zagreb and organized by multiple user groups.

+Daily TDD/BDD practicioner,

 Technologies:

 : developing in LAMP/LNMP stack (PHP,MySQL)
 : mostly using Symfony2 this days
-: siege for performance testing.
 : developing on vagrant with Ansible provisioning
+: doing ops too

 Favourite buzzwords: